 Prameya Art Foundation

 Prameya Art Foundation is an initiative to support experimental practices as well as encourage trans-disciplinary collaborations.
 Prameya, meaning knowledge in Sanskrit is indicative of the Foundation’s approach to the arts as a discursive space, and dialogue as its future.
 Conceived as a not-for-profit platform, the foundation is driven by the idea that for a sustainable arts context, it is important to invest in artistic research, curatorial projects, public art initiatives, social practice, collaborations and residencies.
 It aims to build a strong base for contemporary art practice and develop national and international strategic partnerships for supporting artists and their work.

 Prameya Art Foundation in association with Emami Art and Roli Books and our partners in South Asia, Britto Arts Trust (Bangladesh), Siddhartha Art Foundation (Nepal), Vasl Artists' Association (Pakistan), and Theertha International Artists' Collective (Sri Lanka) invites proposals for artist books from creative practitioners in Bangladesh, India, Nepal, Pakistan and Sri Lanka.

-New York Foundation for the Arts (NYFA) Grants
+Call for Submissions: New York Foundation for the Arts (NYFA) Grants

 Deadline: 31 October 2021